vasu31dev/playwright-ts-template/README.md

 In this example, the `LoginPage` represents a login page within the application.
 It includes methods to navigate to the homepage, perform a login action, and assertions for successfull and failed logins.
 Similarly, `ProductsPage` and `MiniCart` are also page objects that have functions for their respective pages.

+#### Parameterising Tests

+#### Test and Project parameterisation

+Playwright supports parameterisation both at test level and project level.
+Sample parameterised test spec file was added as `sauce-demo-parameterised.spec.ts` under `specs` folder for easy reference.
+For project level parameterisation, please refer the Playwright documentation [here](https://playwright.dev/docs/test-parameterize#parameterized-projects).

+#### Passing environment variables

+You can pass environment variables to Playwright test scripts to configure and customize their behavior.
+These variables are useful for storing sensitive information like API keys and configuring test parameters based on the environment.
+You can set and use these variables in various ways, from the command line to test configurations.
+For more information on how to set and use these variables, please refer the Playwright documentation [here](https://playwright.dev/docs/test-parameterize#parameterized-projects).

+#### Test data from CSV file

+For data driven approach, Playwright supports creating tests from csv file.
+For more information, please refer the Playwright documentation[here](https://playwright.dev/docs/test-parameterize#create-tests-via-a-csv-file).

 ## Utilities

 Explore various utility functions and helpers that can make your testing more efficient.
 The Utilities section in this project encompasses a variety of functions designed to enhance the efficiency of your testing process.
 These utilities include: